DoReMi: Bridging 3D Domains via Topology-Aware Domain-Representation Mixture of Experts: Experiments

 \textbf{Expert Activation Analysis. } Figure \ref{fig:expert_usage} shows the activation frequency of Do branch experts in the second DoReMi layer across domains, with additional results in the supplementary material.
-In S3DIS, Experts 0 and 4 are activated more frequently, suggesting they specialize to the dataset's spatial and semantic patterns.
+In S3DIS, Experts 0 and 4 are activated more frequently, suggesting they specialize in the dataset’s spatial and semantic patterns.
 In Structured3D, activations are more balanced due to diverse scene types, allowing the model to leverage multiple experts for robust generalization.
-This demonstrates that dynamic routing enables experts to adaptively focus on domain-specific features in multi-domain scenarios.
+This demonstrates that our routing mechanism enables the model to adaptively activate different combinations of experts based on the distinct topological structures across various datasets.

+As discussed in Section~\ref{sec:intro} and demonstrated in Fig.~\ref{fig:teaser}, vanilla 3D MoE (following Point-MoE~\cite{chen2025point}) suffer from semantic-dominant routing.
+Under intra-scene variations, even when identical objects (e.g., a "bed" and "floor") present local topological fluctuations due to occlusion or scanning patterns, Vanilla MoE rigidly assigns the exact same experts.
+As shown in Fig.~\ref{fig:fig6}, this limitation of Vanilla MoE extends to cross-dataset scenarios: for the same semantic category like a "wall", it activates identical experts, ignoring the distinct point cloud topological characteristics caused by different acquisition methods across datasets.
+In contrast, our approach assigns distinct expert combinations to adaptively handle different topological structures.

 \textbf{Effectiveness of Pretraining Strategies. } To validate the adaptability and effectiveness of the DoReMi framework under different pretrained representations, we present in Table \ref{tab:pretrain_compare} the experimental results obtained by initializing the model with various pretraining strategies.
 The comparison between \#1 and \#2 demonstrates that, under identical pretrained weights, incorporating the structural design of DoReMi significantly improves model performance, indicating its ability to effectively integrate and enhance existing representations.
 The contrast between \#2 and \#3 shows that, when pretrained solely on point cloud modality, our multi-attribute self-supervised learning achieves better results, suggesting that richer pretraining signals enable DoReMi to better preserve cross-domain geometric and structural priors, thereby improving generalization.
 Recently, Concerto \cite{zhang2025concerto} introduced 2D–3D joint self-supervised learning, which leverages additional image modalities to obtain stronger representations.
 Combining its pretrained weights with the DoReMi architecture further pushes the state-of-the-art performance, demonstrating that DoReMi’s structural design is compatible with various pretraining paradigms and can effectively enhance performance on top of strong feature representations.